 Adults seeking teeth straightening treatment often gravitate toward clear aligners because they eliminate the hassle and visibility of braces.
 Plus, they’re powerful — clear aligners can correct some of the most widespread cosmetic dental issues.
 Both in-office and at-home clear aligners have been proven to treat mild-to-moderate alignment issues, such as crowding and spacing.
 This means that the average person with slightly crooked teeth or a small gap between their teeth is a great fit for clear aligner treatment.

 In addition to being barely noticeable, clear aligners also offer a reduced treatment time.
-In-office aligners like Invisalign and ClearCorrect often take 12–18 months, while at-home alternatives usually take around six.
-One at-home aligner provider, Byte, boasts an average treatment plan length of just 4-5 months.
-This is a huge difference from braces, which often take 24 months (or more).
+In-office aligners like Invisalign and ClearCorrect often take 12–18 months, while at-home alternatives usually take around six, and our favorite at-home aligner brand (Byte) says their average treatment plan length is just 4-5 months.
+This is a huge difference from braces, which can take 24 months or more.

-Invisalign, ClearCorrect, and other in-office treatments often take longer, however, because they typically treat more complex conditions like bite misalignments, since they can incorporate supplemental dental appliances like elastics and attachments that must be applied by a dentist.
+Invisalign, ClearCorrect, and other in-office treatments often take longer, however, because they typically treat more complex conditions like bite misalignments, since they can incorporate elastics and attachments.
 At-home clear aligner providers ship aligners to their patients and eliminate the need for in-person office visits with a dentist or orthodontist, which reduces the cost of treatment and provides more overall convenience.

 What Clear Aligners Can I Choose From?

 When it was first introduced, Invisalign was the only option for most people seeking clear aligner treatment for their spacing or crowding issues.
 Because of its relatively high cost and time-consuming office visits, Invisalign is not the perfect option for everyone.
 Today, there are options to accommodate a variety of different budgets and lifestyles, making clear aligner treatment more accessible than ever before.